 First, hover the cursor over your profile picture in the upper right corner and click on “Connect to Google” when the settings-menu pops up.
 Alternatively, follow this link: https://uk.sistrix.com/account/google and open the page directly.

 If you have not yet linked a Google Analytics account with the Toolbox, a box with the headline “Create New API-Connection” will be shown.
 There, simply click the green button.

-This will redirect you to the official Google page where you can see exactly which sources of data (in this case Google Analytics) will be linked to the SISTRIX Toolbox – and, as such, the place from where future data-updates will be made.
+This will redirect you to the official Google page where you can see exactly which sources of data (in this case Google Analytics) can be linked to the SISTRIX Toolbox – and, as such, the place from where future data-updates will be made.

 If you accept the link by clicking the “Accept” button, you will arrive back in the SISTRIX Toolbox.
 On the Google Analytics page inside the Toolbox, you will see an overview of all linked accounts as well as all user-accounts and profiles.
 That means you will see all accounts associated with your Analytics account and the domains which will now show their Analytics data inside the Toolbox.

 Now, the connection to your Analytics data is complete.
 The overview in the Toolbox will show only the above information.
 All other details and the evaluations themselves can be reached by typing the domain in the toolbox searchbar, which we will get to next.